botre/anki-decks/src/git.md

 Both of these commands are designed to integrate changes from one branch into another branch.

-Merging is a non-destructive operation that creates an extraneous merge commit.
+Merging is a non-destructive operation that creates an extraneous merge commit (joining the new upstream changes).

-Rebasing moves the branch to begin on the tip of the original branch, it re-writes the project history by creating brand-new commits for each commit in the original branch.
+Rebasing replays local changes on top of the upstream changes.
+It re-writes the project history by creating brand-new commits.

+## What does a merge commit contain

+A merge commit is a commit with 2 parents.

+It joins the new upstream changes into the local branch.